Myong-Nam/blur/README.md

 Homepage Features
 ==
 **Dynamic Loading**: Exhibitions are loaded in increments of 12 as the user scrolls, using Livewire for a smooth, uninterrupted browsing experience.

 **Real-Time Search**: Instantly displays search results as users type, offering a fast and responsive way to find specific exhibitions.

 **Interactive Tags**: Each exhibition card includes ChatGPT-generated tags.
 Clicking on a tag filters the exhibitions, allowing for easy exploration based on themes or keywords.

+Homepage Features
+==
+**Dynamic Loading**: Exhibitions are loaded in increments of 12 as the user scrolls, using Livewire for a smooth, uninterrupted browsing experience.

+**Real-Time Search**: Instantly displays search results as users type, offering a fast and responsive way to find specific exhibitions.

+**Interactive Tags**: Each exhibition card includes ChatGPT-generated tags.
+Clicking on a tag filters the exhibitions, allowing for easy exploration based on themes or keywords.